-Quarter Name of the Bank Name of the Current Asset As per Unaudited Books of Accounts Amount as per Quarterly Return & Statements Amount of Difference Reason for Discrepancies Q1 State Bank of India/ Canara Bank Trade Receivable 5,818 5,818 Nil The figures of outstanding trade receivables (less than 90 days) is lesser by Rs 500 lakhs in books which has been received subsequently.
-State Bank of India/ Canara Bank Inventory-Raw Material 1,021 1,469 -448 On account of difference in adoption of purchase rates on FIFO basis for the purpose of bank whereas the same is considered on weighted average rates as per books.
-State Bank of India/ Canara Bank Inventory- Finished Goods 1,108 1,325 -217 Consequent upon difference in valuation of raw material as stated above.
-State Bank of India/ Canara Bank Inventory - Stores & Spares 590 587 3 Rounding off
+Quarter Name of the Bank Name of the Current Asset As per Unaudited Books of Accounts per Quarterly Return & Amount of Difference Reason for Discrepancies Q1 State Bank of India/ Canara Bank Trade Receivable 4698 4643 55 The figures of outstanding trade receivables of Rs 50 Lakhs is less given in DP Statement and balance diff on account of rounding off.
+State Bank of India/ Canara Bank Inventory Raw Material 2319 2080 239 On account of difference in adoption of purchase rates on FIFO basis for the purpose of bank whereas the same is considered on weighted average rates as per books.
+State Bank of India/ Canara Bank Inventory Finished Goods 2251 2201 50 Consequent upon difference in valuation of raw material as stated above.